LuckyJimJD/CivilProcedure/_outlines/Pleadings.md

 ##### Facts & Procedural History

 - Plaintiffs sued state and local government officials under  42 U.S.C. § 1983 alleging violations of their 1st and 6th Amendment rights.
+- The trial court imposed sanctions on the grounds that the claims were not well grounded in fact or law and that the attorneys pursued the claims for an improper purpose.

 ##### Holding & Analysis